tsuru/tsuru/docs/installing/adding-nodes.rst

 automatically managed by tsuru, which will handle machine provisioning and Docker installation using your :ref:`IaaS configuration <iaas_configuration>`.

-The automatically managed option is prefered starting with tsuru 0.6.0.
+The automatically managed option is preferred starting with tsuru 0.6.0.
 There are advantages like automatically healing and scaling of Nodes which will be implemented in the future.